shreyashgupta/event-registration/README.md

 # event-registration
 Event Registration webapp for Hackathon

-Refer to Insructions.pdf to run the project
+Refer to Insructions.pdf to know more about project and instructions on how to run